-Thunderstone Quest is the latest 2018 edition of this great deckbuilding game by AEG, which was first released in 2009, was updated to an advance edition in 2012 and now called quest has arrived in 2018.
-The original Thunderstone begun with a core set and had five main expansion releases, then the Advance series was released across two core sets starting with Towers of Ruin and later Worlds Collide, adding three main expansions Caverns of Bane, Root of Corruption and Into the Abyss, and a separate themed set on Numenera.
-The artwork style and gameplay of these two series was very similar, and I own all the Advance set (excluding Numenera).
-Being a dungeon crawl fan, the fantasy theme is great, for this pretty standard deckbuilding game, drawing six cards each turn, requiring players to recruit heroes and upskill them over time.
-Weapons, items and spells are bought from the village to help heroes defeat monsters that dwell in a dungeon area.
-It is principally a competitive game, but basic solo rules have been historically provided.
+Thunderstone Quest was the latest 2018 update to the great deckbuilding game by AEG which was first released in 2009, updated to an advance edition in 2012 and is now called quest.
+The original Thunderstone begun with a core set and had five main expansion releases, then the Advance series was released across two core sets starting with Towers of Ruin and later Worlds Collide, adding three main expansions Caverns of Bane, Root of Corruption and Into the Abyss.
+The artwork style and gameplay of these earlier two series was very similar, but this was shaken up with the new version.

-On the face of it the game is the same, the six card draw and village versus dungeon options each turn is unchanged.
-However Quest really starts to go the extra mile as the village has different places to visit which trigger extra actions, such as buying bread, lanterns or potions, healing additional wounds or buying treasure.
-It really feels like you have choices to make there now and is better for it.
+This is a pretty standard deckbuilding game but with a dungeon crawl theme, drawing a hand of six cards each turn, requiring players to recruit heroes and upskill them over time, buying new weapons, items and spells from the village to help defeat monsters that dwell in a dungeon area.
+It was designed principally as a competitive game, but some solo rules have been historically provided.
+The Quest edition really starts to go the extra mile on the design as the village has different places to visit which trigger extra actions, such as buying bread, lanterns or potions, healing additional wounds or buying treasure, and it really feels like you have more choices to make there now.
 Mechanically wounds are now taken when you fight monsters, which will eventually affect your hand draw, and light is required to move around the dungeon rather than causing you to just need extra attack power, and this is more thematic and realistic.
 The dungeon is also upgraded, with a series of rooms to move through, adding different effects to the monsters or rewards, and the thick card tiles and artwork used here are excellent.
 The whole experience is improved, making it a little more interactive and whilst adding a small layer of complexity, it really offers more choice and interest.

-Quest is certainly a fuller, more interesting game to play, and is i feel the more engaging game experience.
+A major gameplay change is that monsters are defeated and discarded in Quest, rather than ending up in your own deck as victory points, which is now related to XP tokens and treasure cards instead.
+This makes deck building easier to manage and helps make it a better game to play.
+Overall the game seems fuller, more interesting to play, and is i feel the more engaging game experience.
 That said, if you want have a simpler style of game, focused on buying equipment and levelling up, then Advance will offer you the quicker set up and speedier play and seems the greater challenge.
 This game brand has been in my top 10 games since 2012, and Quest ensures that it stays there.